weimeilin79/gs-redpanda-k8s/redpanda-k8s/step4.md

 redpanda-console   <none>   *       localhost   80      26m
 ```

-Give it a couple of minutes to start, (refresh if you see bad gateways!
+Give it a couple of minutes to start, (refresh if you see 503 Service Temporarily Unavailable!
 This is super limited cluster)
 Click [Redpanda Console]({{TRAFFIC_HOST1_80}}/) to access it via your browser.
 You'll see the _demo-topic_ we've created in Step 2.
 ![Redpanda console topic view](./images/step-4-topic.png)